atapas/promiviz/Readme.md

 > https://promiviz.vercel.app/

 # 🔥 Features
 `PromiViz` comes with a bundle of features already.
-You can do the following with it,
+You can do the following with it:

-- Schedule a promise to resolve/reject after a delay
+- Schedule a promise to resolve/reject after a delay.
 - Reject a promise specifically.
 - Run and test all the Promise APIs, `all`, `any`, `allSettled`, `race`, `resolve`, `reject`.
-- Shows logs of the execution of the promises.
+- Show logs of the execution of the promises.
 The log includes time, text, and emojis to indicate the status of the promise.
 - Ability to retain the logs for a session.
 - Ability to clear the logs.
 - Ability to set themes.
 - Responsive and mobile-friendly.
-- It is a PWA(Progressive Web App)
+- It is a PWA(Progressive Web App).

 # How is it helpful to you?
-JavaScript promises are a bit complex topic to understand for beginners.
-However, your interviewers will love to ask questions about this topic.
+JavaScript promises are a bit of a complex topic to understand for beginners.
+However your interviewers will love to ask questions about this topic.
 Hence an in-depth understanding of how it works internally would be a great advantage.

 `PromiViz` will help you with that.
 You can run the promises, customize them, and see the execution